 You can use fine poha (beaten rice).
 You don't need to soak it.
 Just take in a colander and pour some water through it.

-Watch the video of this recipe here:
+Watch the poha recipe video to understand this recipe better: